mairon-lima/Cell-segmentation/README.md

 Here are the steps to test the pretrained model:
 Download test_unet5L_cell_11jul21_v001.ipynb to your folder.
 Download eight AFM height test images (0.png … 7.png) to /test/ Download trained model file ‘unet_cell_seg_v011_5.hdf5’ to /files/.
 Actually, this file does not belong to the best performing model.
-The best performing model is U-VGG19 but the file size is larger than 400MB so we decided to put the five layer U-net model trained from scratch.
+The best performing model is U-VGG19 but the file size is larger than 400MB so we decided to put the five layer U-net model 11 which was trained from scratch using log cosh dice.
+You can see this model and other models' performanes in the valid_performance_512_68_cell_seg_30oct21.xlsx file.
 Download data_1ch and model5LHzc.py to your folder.
-Open test_unet5L_cell_11jul21_v001 and execute the codes.
+Open test_unet5L_lcd_1nov21.ipynb and execute the codes.
 The segmentation results will be saved to /test/ as a png file in less than a minute.
 To evaluate your test performance, download the ground truth images to (0_gt.png, 1_gt.png, … 7_gt.png) /test/ folder.
 Run the evaluation_performance.m file.
 You will see performance evaluation results using accuracy, precision, recall, Dice’s similarity coefficient, Matthews correlation coefficient, and confusion matrix.
 If you want to test the model with your own images, make sure to rename them from 0 to n-1, where n is the number of images.